 - Two articles involving the CBTH Project will be featured in the June 2017 Issue of AAPG Explorer.
 The first, available here, concerns CBTH PhD Student Lucia Torrado's recent 1st place win at the AAPG Student Poster Competition, while the second, available here, concerns the UH IBA Team's recent win in the international competition at the AAPG Annual Convention & Exhibiton.

 CBTH Proposal and Product Information

-Please feel free to browse a sample of our
+Please feel free to browse our data using

 a copy of our

 new proposal (.pdf),